Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Numerical Results

 \section{Numerical Results}

-In this section, using simulations, we evaluate the performance of the proposed framework compared to existing detection techniques, for both uplink and downlink massive MIMO systems with low-resolution ADCs.
-Furthermore, we validate the analysis results given in Section~\ref{sec:analysis}, by simulations.
+In this section, using simulations, we evaluate the detection performance of the supervised-learning-aided framework proposed in Section~\ref{sec:SL} and also the SL-SIC method developed in Section~\ref{sec:SIC} for a MIMO system with low-resolution ADCs.
+We also validate the analysis results in Section~\ref{sec:analysis} by simulations.